 Maximum funding is $500.
 The deadline for proposals to be received is October 12, 2012.SUBMIT A PROPOSAL

-Author and Educator Geoffrey Canada, president and former CEO of the Harlem Children's Zone, will deliver the annual Louis L Redding Lecture speaking from the topic "The Crisis Facing Youth: What Adults & Communities Can Do to Save Our Children.
+Author and Educator Geoffrey Canada, founder of the Harlem Children's Zone, delivered the annual Louis L Redding Lecture Tuesday, March 3rd speaking from the topic "The Crisis Facing Youth: What Adults & Communities Can Do to Save Our Children.
 Read more about Geoffrey on UDaily.

 Speaking to an audience of more than 650 Students in Mitchell Hall -- including a group watching via simulcast -- David Finkel discussed his book "Thank You For Your Service" on Tuesday, September 23" Read more about Author David Finkel on UDaily.

 Windmeyer is a leading author on gay campus issues, a national leader in gay and lesbian civil rights, and a champion for LGBT issues on college campuses Read more about Shane Windmeyer keynote.

 The Center for the Study of Diversity is pleased to announce the Symposium on Research-Based Interventions for Student Success, February 19, 2015, 9:00 am-3:30 pm, Perkins Gallery Read more about the Symposium.

 Join us for a one-day symposium February 26 to examine race and social justice in America Read more about The Difficult Conversation on UDaily.